BGP Information for K-20 Customers

 Requirements

-In order to run Border Gateway Protocol (BGP) with K-20, participant sites will need to provide the following information to the K-20 NOC:
+In order to run BGP with K-20, participant sites will need to provide the following information to the K-20 NOC:

 - Participant site’s Autonomous System Number (ASN)